saikrishna1214/RequestTracking_Assignment/README.md

-# Customer Service Portal
+# Request Tracking Assignment

-Creates Accounts,contacts and ServiceRequests for a user.
-An employee will have details of all customers and from the details employee can create or update the service requests. one user(Customer) can have many contacts, so employee have to create a new contact if user have new contact details.
+Creates service reqeust by providing account and contact information and updates the database.
+It is an admin side project in which an employee will have access on data to create and update details.

 ### Prerequisites